 - Refinance FHA Loan To Conventional Loan to avoid the FHA mortgage insurance premium

-- Refinance To Get Co-Borrowers off mortgage loan
+- Refinance To getting Co-Borrowers off the mortgage loan

-- Refinance To Get Ex-Spouse off mortgage loan
+- Refinance To getting Ex-Spouse off the mortgage loan

 - Do a cash-out refinance mortgage loan